-Lemma \ref{prekey} below is the key lemma, it relies on the refined version of a theorem of Bloch and Srinivas \cite{BS} given in Section \ref{sec-stdth}; see Theorem \ref{BS}.
-Together with Lemma \ref{induction}, it implies Lemma \ref{key} which will be our working lemma.
-For convenience, for a motive $M$, when we say that there exist a smooth projective variety $Z$ of dimension at most a negative integer over $k$ and an idempotent $q \in \End(\h(Z))$ such that $M \simeq (Z,q,l)$, we mean that $M=0$.
+For convenience, for a motive $M$, when we say that there exist a smooth projective variety $Z$ of dimension at most a negative integer over $k$ and an idempotent $q \in \End(\h(Z))$ such that $M \cong (Z,q,l)$, we mean that $M=0$.